Bangladesh Rehabilitation Centre for Trauma Victims: Door to Door Campaign Against Torture

 The Door-to-Door Campaign Against Torture (DDCAT) is a village-level anti-torture and human rights empowerment campaign initiated by BRCT in April 2000.
 Its mandate is to remove the veil of silence that has kept torture victims from asserting their rights as human beings and as citizens of their own country, and to amplify those voices muffled by poverty, illiteracy and fear through a national movement against torture.
 The DDCAT began as a pilot program stemming from the UN human rights Decade (1995–2004) and two stickers were produced in the first three years of the program in an attempt to spread the anti-torture message into every home in the country.
 Today the DDCAT program is focused mainly in the 10 districts of the division of Khulna as this is an area prone to violence and it is also where most other BRCT programs are now initiated.

 Treatment and rehabilitation

 BRCT under curative activities sincerely addresses almost all complications with available resource.
 BRCT Treatment Center is concerned with the treatment of the torture victims and provides services through a process termed as Integrated Rehabilitation Approach (IRA).
 It is a multidisciplinary approach, which includes physical, psychological as well as economic rehabilitation measures.
 From the very outset BRCT is operating a Dhaka-based treatment centre as outdoor services provided to the victims.
 BRCT considers a person as torture survivors when victimised only perpetrated by the members of the law enforcing agencies and security forces of Bangladesh.
 Most of the torture survivors visited the centre with acute physical complication to get the psychological, economical and legal supports.

-Zero Pain Movement

-BRCT formally opened the Zero Pain Movement on 30 March 2006 at BRCT.
-It is a revolutionary social movement to bring basic physiotherapeutic principles and prevention awareness to the masses.
-With the Zero Pain Movement, BRCT in conjunction with IPRR (Institute of Physiotherapy Rehabilitation and Research) will use physiotherapy as a key tool to reduce the pain and sufferings of the general public, especially those who are involved in daily manual labour where the pain becomes chronic.